Foxitch/Django-Online-Store/README.md

 This Django project utilizes Redis for caching data and Celery for asynchronous task processing.
 The project also features integration with Stripe for payment processing, and includes a REST API for interacting with project data.

-If you choose to launch the project without modifying the [ENV file](.env.example), email confirmations will be sent to the console, while Stripe webhook functionality will not be available.
+If you choose to launch the project without modifying the [ENV file](.env.example) (only Django secret key need to be updated), email confirmations will be sent to the console, while Stripe webhook functionality will not be available.
 However, payments will still be processed successfully.

 OAuth 2.0 works only with GitHub:) because of http connection